22 Plants That Are Poisonous for Cats

 In addition to keeping garlic in a sealed container, be mindful of sharing food with your cat if it’s been prepared with garlic.
 And as a general rule, if cats are fed table food, it should always be plain and preapproved by your vet.

 Swap it: Rather than swapping, focus on being vigilant about your garlic storage and usage.
+Dealing with gnats swarming your produce and plants?
+Here’s how to get rid of fruit flies—and why they show up in the first place.

 Toxic components: Disulfides